Poojavpatel/graphql_proj/README.md

 * mongoose.Schema is a constructor function to generate new schema objects
 * create models using mongoose.model()
 * an object based on a mongoose model has a method of save(), save writes and updates the object in database.
+* mongoose return data with some meta data, to get only the data part of event use spread operator as `{ ...event._doc }`

+### Issues and their fixes
+* mongoose "Event is not a constructor" - use module.exports and not module.export